Back To Search Results

 History and Physical

-In adults: bronchogenic cysts are often incidental radiologic findings.[9]
-Pulmonary bronchogenic cysts are more likely to be symptomatic than mediastinal cysts, and 86.4% of symptomatic patients have a complicated cyst.[10]
+Given the diverse clinical presentations of these congenital malformations across different age groups, the history and physical examination of patients with bronchogenic cysts can vary significantly.
+In pediatrics, bronchogenic cysts may cause life-threatening compressive symptoms.[12]
+Diagnosis often occurs when the cysts become infected or enlarge enough to compress surrounding structures.[13][14]
+In adults, bronchogenic cysts are often incidental radiologic findings.[15]
+Pulmonary bronchogenic cysts are more likely to be symptomatic than mediastinal cysts, and 86.4% of symptomatic patients have a complicated cyst.[16]

 Evaluation

-Magnetic resonance imaging is better than CT scan at delineating anatomic relations and the definition of the cyst.
-The MRI appearance depends on the cyst’s content.
+Magnetic resonance imaging: Magnetic resonance imaging (MRI) is not always required when evaluating a patient with a suspected bronchogenic cyst.
+Still, it is especially useful when evaluating complex cysts or when better soft tissue contrast is needed.
+MRI is superior to CT for delineating anatomic relations and the definition of the cyst.
+The MRI appearance of the cyst is dictated by its content.
 On T1-weighted images, the intrinsic signal intensity varies from low to high, depending on the cyst contents.
-T2-weighted images show high signal intensity.
-Enhancement after contrast injection is frequently absent.[13][3]
+T2-weighted images show high signal intensity; enhancement after contrast injection is frequently absent.[5][18]

 Treatment / Management